hotdogontology/AP-CSA-Unit-2/README.md

 ## Instructions

 ### 1. Setup
-- Accept the assignment from the GitHub Classroom link provided in Google Classroom.
+- Accept the assignment from the GitHub Classroom link provided in Canvas.
 - Open the repository in GitHub Codespaces.
 (Or clone to your local machine and use your preferred IDE.)

 ### 2. Implement Methods